vectordotdev/timber-elixir/README.md

 2. **Human readability.** Structuring your logs usually means they become unreadable.
 Timber *augments* your logs with structured data.
 Meaning we do not alter the original log message.
    And in the Timber console, you'll see the humany-friendly message.
-Click the line, and you'll get access to all of the structured data in a slide out panel. :open_mouth:
+Click the line, and you'll get access to all of the structured data in a slide out panel. 😮
 3. **Reliable downstream consumption.** All log events adhere to a [normalized, shared, schema](https://github.com/timberio/log-event-json-schema) that follows [semantic versioning](http://semver.org/) and goes through a [standard release process](https://github.com/timberio/log-event-json-schema/releases).
    This means you can rely on the structure of your logs and interact consistently with them across apps of any language: queries, graphs, alerts, and other downstream consumers.
-No surprises, less breakage, more reliability, happier developers. :smile:
+No surprises, less breakage, more reliability, happier developers. 😊
 4. **Zero risk of code debt or lock-in.** Logging is a standard that has been around since the dawn of computers.
 It's built into every language, framework, and library.
 Timber adheres strictly to the default `Logger` interface.
 There are no special APIs, and no need to pepper your app